bootdotdev/blog/content/education/do-i-really-need-to-learn-x.md

 But if you want to stand out in this vast sea of developers, a spark of intellectual curiosity can be your purple cow.
 Go ahead and explore an interesting algorithm, RTFM when you're working with a new library, or take a minute to watch FireShip's latest video about that language you've been eyeing.
 You might be surprised by the doors it can open.

-## Increasing Your 'Starting Point'
+## Increasing your "starting point"

 Learning isn't about hoarding answers like Scrat hoards that acorn.
 It's about pushing the boundary of your ignorance a little further with each passing day.
 I like to call this your **"starting point"**.